Vikneshwara-kumar/5G_Enabled_IoT/README.md

 The main focus of this project  is divided into following parts
 1) To monitor and control server systems over 5G network using OPC UA protocol
-2) Testing the latency over a long range.
+2) Testing the latency over long range.
 3) PoC for dual channel in a 5G moderm for redundancy in network.